 But how do you know their age if you are given some birds or rescue some?

-Knowing the age of your chickens is crucial, without it it’s difficult to know their egg laying ability, what to feed them and what their general health should be.
+Knowing the age of your chickens is crucial.
+Without it, it isn’t easy to know their egg-laying ability, what to feed them and what their general health should be.

-Ageing a chicken is obviously not an exact science and some breeds are exceptions to the ‘normal’ rules, so the best you can do is to get an approximation.
+Aging a chicken is obviously not an exact science, and some breeds are exceptions to the ‘normal’ rules, so the best you can do is get an approximation.

-Most backyard chickens live to an average age of six to eight years, but again there are exceptions!
-A hen that is kept as a pet is likely to live longer than her sister that’s outside foraging.
+Most backyard chickens live to an average age of six to eight years, but there are exceptions!
+A hen that is kept as a pet is likely to live longer than her outside foraging sister.

 There are several clues to be found on close inspection of your birds.

-We are going to look at your chicken through its lifetime and give you the ability to ‘date’ your chicken with a good amount of confidence.
+We will look at your chicken through its lifetime and give you the ability to ‘date’ your chicken with a good amount of confidence.

 These tips will help you make a reasonable ‘guesstimate’ of the age of your chickens.